QuantaChemistry/Metal-Organic-Framework/README.md

 # Metal-Organic-Framework
 # Inspire.
-This material won the Nobel Prize, and rightly so.
-German Science Guy
+[This material won the Nobel Prize, and rightly so.](https://youtu.be/U_YbNCl530o)  by: German Science Guy